 Richardson Bay Sanitary District Pipeline Rehabilitation Project

-Richardson Bay Sanitary District (RBSD) has an upcoming project to rehabilitate sanitary sewer lines within their district service area.
-The project is scheduled to be constructed starting in spring of 2022.
+Richardson Bay Sanitary District (RBSD) has a project currently under construction to rehabilitate sanitary sewer lines within their district service area.
+The project is scheduled to be completed at the end of summer 2022.

 For more information visit RBSD's website at http://richardsonbaysd.org/.

 Sanitary District #5 of Marin County Pipeline Rehabilitation Project